 Built-in Terminal

 The built-in terminal is one of the more commonly used features in FIRERPA.
-You can connect to the built-in terminal to execute commands in real-time.
-The built-in terminal refers to the terminal you access via Remote Desktop, SSH, or the built-in ADB connection.
-It comes with some built-in commands and several common Python modules.
-You can directly execute commands, run Python code, or even perform automation tasks directly within the terminal.
-Due to compatibility considerations, terminals connected via the built-in ADB method lack some features like command suggestions.
+You can connect to the built-in terminal to execute commands in real time.
+The built-in terminal refers to the terminal you access via remote desktop, SSH, or built-in ADB.
+It has some built-in commands and several commonly used Python modules.
+You can execute commands, run Python code, or even complete automation directly within the terminal.
+For compatibility reasons, terminals connected via built-in ADB do not support certain command prompts and other features.

-Now, please open Remote Desktop or connect to the SSH or built-in ADB terminal.
+Now please open the remote desktop or connect to an SSH or built-in ADB terminal.
 You should see a Linux terminal.
-Executing the cd command will switch to the home directory, which is your workspace where you can store files.
+Execute the command cd to switch to the home directory, which is your workspace where you can store files.
 The terminal supports command completion but not parameter completion.
-You can also type part of a command and then use the up and down arrow keys to auto-fill from your command history.
+You can also type part of a command and then use the up and down arrow keys to auto-complete from the history.

 Common Aliases

 Aliases are similar to commands.
-You can use them to quickly execute some common commands.
-The following command aliases are available in the built-in terminal, with their corresponding functions listed below.
+You can use these aliases to quickly execute common commands.
+The following command aliases are available in the built-in terminal, along with their functions:

 lls